Mowje/hpka/README.md

 As of now, I have written two libraries for HPKA 0.1 :

-* [node-hpka](https://github.com/Tashweesh/node-hpka) : server-side authentication library for Node.js, acts as an expressjs middleware
+* [node-hpka](https://github.com/Mowje/node-hpka) : server-side authentication library for Node.js, acts as an expressjs middleware
-* [cpp-hpka](https://github.com/Tashweesh/ccp-hpka) : some C++ classes with static methods, letting you build [HPKA client payloads](#hpka-req-protocol).
-Depends on [Crypto++](http://cryptopp.com) (Doesn't manage the network connections though)

-## Example apps

-I have written examples that use HPKA (a server in Node.js and a C++/Qt client).
-Once registered and authenticated, the user can post messages accessible only when s/he is logged in.
-You can have a look at them [here](https://github.com/Tashweesh/hpka-example).
-Sorry if it is still badly documented.
+* [hpka.js](https://github.com/LockateMe/hpka.js) : In browser implementation of HPKA, built to be used with [libsodium](https://github.com/jedisct1/libsodium).
+Supports Ed25519 only